-Building a CPU from the ground up Part 1 - Introduction and fundamental gates
+Building a CPU from the Ground up Part 1 - Introduction and Fundamental Gates

 I’ve been reading a bit about retro computers recently and wondered how easy it would be to design and build one from scratch.
 To aid me in this endeavour I thought I would try to simulate one in one of the many online logic simulation tools.
 My tool of choice is circuitverse It has a nice functional interface and has some fairly sophisticated features.
 I’m going to set myself some rules for the build: